Skip to main content

 • ManagedClusterReady / ManagedClusterNotReady - The OCM ManagedCluster representing the Palette cluster is not ready.

-• EnvironmentCreated / EnvironmentFailed - The Mural Environment failed to be created or become ready.
+• EnvironmentCreated / EnvironmentFailed - The Environment failed to be created or become ready.

 2. Verify Compute resources have available machines.